The Shepherd's Voice (John 10:1-10)

-My sheep listen to my voice (John 10:22-30)
+My sheep listen (John 10:22-30)

 In the gospel reading today, Jesus claims to be the Son of God.
 "My sheep listen to my voice; I know them, and they follow me.
 I give them eternal life, and they will never perish.
 No one can snatch them away from me" John 10:28-29.
 As mentioned above, shepherding or pastoral care is a pervasive theme across all of our readings.